weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 **B) Data Transformation**

 Platform usage data was split and one-hot encoded, with platform diversity metrics generated for each user.
 Categorical time ranges were converted into numeric hours, and survey scores were classified into Low, Medium, and High mental health risk based on defined thresholds.
 Demographic variables like gender, relationship status, and occupation were label-encoded for modeling.
+The detailed transformation steps are as follows:

 **1. Platform Usage Feature Engineering**